patrickfung/okta.github.io/_source/_posts/2017-06-13-add-authentication-angular-pwa.md

 ng serve
 ```

-If you receive an error like the one below, disable the warning using the instructions provided, or simply ignore it.
+If you receive an error like the one below, disable the warning using the instructions provided, or just ignore it.
 You can upgrade your dependencies in `package.json`, but there's no guarantee that this tutorial will still work! ;)

 ```
 Your global Angular CLI version (1.7.0) is greater than your local